bbc/newslabs-newsmap/README.md

 For more information see http://bbcnewslabs.co.uk or follow @BBC_News_Labs on Twitter.

-NB: This hack uses bower to manage dependancies.
-If hacking on this, be sure to run `bower update` after checking out the repo!
+This hack uses bower to manage CSS & Javascript dependancies.
+If hacking on this, be sure to run `bower update` after checking out the repo.

 Thanks to http://www.jasondavies.com & http://bl.ocks.org/mbostock/4183330